-US FCC bans sales, import of Chinese tech from Huawei, ZTE
+U.S. bans sales, import of Chinese tech from Huawei, ZTE

 “The FCC is committed to protecting our national security by ensuring that untrustworthy communications equipment is not authorized for use within our borders, and we are continuing that work here,” said FCC Chairwoman Jessica Rosenworcel, a Democrat, in a prepared statement.

+Huawei declined comment Friday.
 Along with Huawei and ZTE, the order affects products made by companies such as Hikvision and Dahua, makers of widely used video surveillance cameras.

 The FCC’s order applies to future authorizations of equipment, though the agency leaves open the possibility it could revoke previous authorizations.